hashemkhodor/Selenium/README.md

 The following method returns the overview , features , and details of the product (overview , bultext , detail1+detail2) (tuple).

 #### 11. extract_reviews(self,reviews):
 The following method takes as an input parameter reviews (webelement of type a) that contains the link for the reviews page.
-If applicable, it returns the postive and critical reviews (g_reviews, c_reviews) where both elements are of type string.
-Otherwise, it returns the top reviews.
+It returns the postive and critical reviews (g_reviews, c_reviews) where both elements are of type string.

 #### 12. get_product_reviews_and_rating(self):
 The following method calls the extract_reviews method to get the positive and critical reviews, scrapes the rating of the product then returns (good,critical,rating).